openhealthcare/opal/doc/docs/tutorials/theming_tutorial.md

 ## Changing logos

-We can change the logo and favicon of our application by changing setttings.
+We can change the logo and favicon of our application by changing settings.
 Create a logo and a favicon, place them in `./yourapp/static/img/` and then update the following settings: